-The Institution's new careers leaflet is introduces structural engineering to 14-19 year olds.
+The Institution's new careers leaflet introduces structural engineering to 14-19 year olds.
 Download the leaflet.
 We are also partnered with Tomorrow's Engineers and GoConstruct which promote careers in Engineering and Construction to a wide range of young people.

-The Educational Trust has also worked together with Expedition Engineering to create instant lessons which teachers can simply download and use.
+The Institution worked with Expedition Engineering to create instant lessons which teachers can simply download and use.

 These include a bridge builders teacher pack, an engineering map, a bridge building competition, an interactive fact file on materials, as well as a bridge investigation project.